symfony/symfony-docs/book/http_cache.rst

 have one limitation: they can only cache whole pages.
 If you can't cache whole pages or if parts of a page has "more" dynamic parts, you are out of luck.
 Fortunately, Symfony2 provides a solution for these cases, based on a technology called `ESI`_, or Edge Side Includes.
-Akamaï wrote this specification almost 10 years ago, and it allows specific parts of a page to have a different caching strategy than the main page.
+Akamai wrote this specification almost 10 years ago, and it allows specific parts of a page to have a different caching strategy than the main page.

 The ESI specification describes tags you can embed in your pages to communicate with the gateway cache.
-Only one tag is implemented in Symfony2, ``include``, as this is the only useful one outside of Akamaï context:
+Only one tag is implemented in Symfony2, ``include``, as this is the only useful one outside of Akamai context:

 .. code-block:: html